 FRANKFORT, Ky.
 (October 29, 2018) – A new list naming the more than 1,000 bridges being restored through the state’s Bridging Kentucky program illustrates the range of needs to repair and replace bridges throughout the Commonwealth.
 The list was released following Kentucky Transportation Cabinet (KYTC) meetings with industry stakeholders across the state and evaluations of more than 1,100 structures.

-Bridging Kentucky is one of the nation’s most aggressive bridge rehabilitation and replacement programs and represents an unprecedented commitment by Gov. Matt Bevin and the Kentucky General Assembly to improve the safety and soundness of bridges throughout Kentucky.
+Bridging Kentucky is one of the nation’s most aggressive bridge rehabilitation and replacement programs and represents an unprecedented commitment to improve the safety and soundness of bridges throughout Kentucky.
 This list of critical structures includes state, county and municipal bridges that are rated in poor condition or have restricted weight limits.
 More than 60 of the bridges on the list are currently closed to traffic.

 “This innovative program will restore bridges from Paducah to Pikeville,” said Kentucky Transportation Cabinet Secretary Greg Thomas.
 “We’re off to a great start determining where the most pressing needs exist, and the evaluations tell us what intervention is right for each bridge.
 Restricted bridges in the program will reopen to school buses, emergency vehicles, commercial trucks and motorists that rely on them every day.”